Austin Riley Preview, Player Props: Braves vs. Giants

-Austin Riley, with a slugging percentage of .368 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves versus the San Francisco Giants, with Logan Webb on the mound, August 25 at 10:15 PM ET.
+Austin Riley -- .211 average over his past 10 games -- will be in action for the Atlanta Braves versus the San Francisco Giants, with Ryan Walker on the mound, on August 26 at 4:05 PM ET.

-He had two hits (going 2-for-3) in his most recent appearance against the Mets.
+In his last game he had a hitless showing (0-for-4) against the Giants.

 Austin Riley Game Info & Props vs. the Giants